 We performed three different types of analyses.
 First, we compared the singing activity between highways and agricultural landscapes (variable loc), and between Sunday and Monday (variable day).
-The full models (one for each response variable) were structured as follows:
+The full models (one for each response variable) included all possible interactions among locality type, day, and meteorological variables (but not the interactions among meteorological variables themselves).
+In this way we considered a possible varying effect of locality type depending on the day (and vice versa), as well as varying effect of day resp. locality type depending on weather conditions.
+The full models were hence structured as follows:

 response ~ loc * day * (temp + wind + press + cloud) + (1 | locality_id / individual_id)

-Second, we evaluated the effect of distance to the nearest road in the agricultural landscapes (variable dist_road) on the Yellowhammer’s singing.
+Second, to further investigate whether Yellowhammer’s vocal activity is affected by the level of traffic noise even in the generally calm (compared to highways) agricultural landscapes, we evaluated the effect of distance to the nearest road in the agricultural landscapes (variable dist_road) on the Yellowhammer’s singing.
+The full models included interactions of each of the continuous predictors (i.e. the meteorological variables and distance to the nearest road) with day, because we might expect their effect depending on the actual level of the traffic noise.
 These models were only fitted on the data from the localities in the agricultural landscapes, and the structure of the full models was as follows:

 response ~ day * (dist_road + temp + wind + press + cloud) + (1 | locality_id / individual_id)

-Third, we assessed the effect of instant traffic intensity (variable vehicles) and long-term traffic intensity (variable traff_int) on the Yellohammer’s singing.
+Third, we further investigated what drives the singing activity under high traffic noise on highways, i.e. whether it is rather the instant traffic intensity (number of cars per hour, variable vehicles) or long-term traffic intensity (annual average of the number of cars per day for a given week day and highway segment, variable traff_int) on the Yellohammer’s singing.
 This part of analysis was only done with the data from the highway localities.
 The full models were structured as follows:

 response ~ vehicles + traff_int + temp + wind + press + cloud + (1 | locality_id / individual_id)